mortela4/random_notes/py_best_practices.md

 A package like 'pyserial' is an example of a Python package that meet all requirements above, and is the natural (or only ...) choice for any serial-port access whatever platform is in question (WinXX, Linux, MacOS, Android).

-A project developing a given Python package, that also
+A project developing a given Python package, that also maintain bindings for other languages, may be a better choice than a Python-only project with same functionality.
+This is simply because of added flexibility and multiple choices - it can be relevant to move a project from Python to e.g. C/C++ because of more low-level control or higher performance required.

 ### Cross-platform Utilities
 The built-in 'os' and 'sys' packages from the standard library are OK for simpler tasks.